 Oysters may be animals, but even the strictest ethicist should feel comfortable eating them by the boatload … Biologically, oysters are not in the plant kingdom, but when it comes to ethical eating, they are almost indistinguishable from plants.

 From an ethical standpoint, bivalves are similar to plants.
 They don’t have a central nervous system as we know it, and are therefore not considered sentient (“able to perceive or feel things”).
-And did we say they make great, rich vitamin B12 foods?
-Just one oyster a day will do wonders and give you the B12 levels you need.
+And did we say they make for rich vitamin B12 foods?
+Just one oyster a day will do wonders, and give you all the B12 levels you need.

 All the best.